 Along that line, an observer would see this credo again and again: leverage the trades to improve lives and leave the world a better place than they found it.

-“I knew accounting,” she said.
+“I knew to account,” she said.
 “I could take care of the details, so we just combined skills …we were young and there were a lot of hard knocks to come over the next 40 years but we always remained a team.
 We never gave up.”

 They lived in that shop for a while — Sam, Rhonda, and four kids.